Linnaeus Knowledge Environment: Sustainable Health

 In particular, we target goal number three: Good health and well-being for people.
 This goal aims to ensure a healthy life and promote the well-being of all people at all ages.
 Here, the global demographic changes as well as lifestyle changes are seen as the most challenging domains.

-What is Linnaeus Knowledge Environment?
+What is a Linnaeus Knowledge Environment?

 Meeting societal challenges with knowledge in creative environments that integrate education, research, and collaboration – knowledge environments – is something that permeates Linnaeus University’s vision and work.